 As he got older, I liked Carlin’s comedy somewhat less.
 He often seemed angry and disgruntled.
 His humor seemed fueled more by dysthymia than goofy observations, and the really bitter routines he was doing, say circa 2006 or so, just weren’t appealing to me.
 I would feel depressed after listening to them.
 I do remember liking the very last album he did.
 On that one, he seemed kind of like a funny grandpa.
 But I specifically remember disliking his album, Life Is Worth Losing.
 It just seemed very negative.
 I wondered if George was feeling alright, but I didn’t feel compelled to criticize him for his material.
 Some people liked it a lot.
 I just wasn’t one of them at that time.

 One thing I have noticed about a lot of “funny or entertaining people” is that under the surface, they often suffer from depression and anxiety.
-They have learned to be funny to mask how they really feel through humor.
+They have learned to be funny, using humor to mask how they really feel.
 A lot of comedians suffer from alcoholism, addiction, and other mental health problems.
 They make sharp and witty observations about the world that make other people laugh.
 But underneath that humor often lurks someone who also badly needs a laugh.
 Sometimes that need comes out in the form of negativity, passive aggression, or mean-spiritedness.

 When I was 16, my mom and I saw the Tom Hanks and Sally Field film, Punchline.
 Field and Hanks were two aspiring comedians.
 Hanks was a seasoned performer who almost always killed ’em at his shows.
 Field was a bright-eyed newcomer who had a knack for being funny, but not the skill.
 One of the most memorable scenes from that film is in the below clip, in which Hanks’ character suffers a meltdown on stage.
 The audience gets to see the other side of the comedian… the masked sad side, that doesn’t come out very often.
 In the heartbreaking scene below, the comedian “dies” on stage.
 He sucks.
 But he really only sucks for that performance.
 On other days, he kills.
 Hanks shows the humanity behind performance artists, who so many times are people who have been through a lot, yet aren’t allowed to show it.